slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 ![Apollo Logo](apollo-logo.png "Apollo logo")

-Fist of all lest establish a graphql schema:
+Fist of all let create a graphql schema:

 ```gql